EventStore/documentation/docs/cloud/automation/terraform.md

 #### Creating a cluster

-Here are the cloud-specific examples of a Terraform script to create a managed EventStoreDB cluster:
+Here are the cloud-specific examples of a Terraform script to create a managed KurrentDB cluster:

 ::: code-tabs
 @tab AWS